-- Directorate General of Environmental Health (DIGESA): Responsible for drafting and supervising regulations.
-It is divided into three sections which oversee basic health services (water and drainage), ecological and environmental protection and food safety.
-The latter of these sections is equivalent to the U.S. Food and Drug Administration (FDA). - Directorate General of Pharmaceutical Products and Drugs (DIGEMID): Responsible for registering, modifying, discontinuing and canceling the sanitary registration of sweeteners and of diet and health products.
+• Directorate General of Environmental Health (DIGESA): Drafts regulations and oversees implementation.
+It is divided into three sections which oversee basic health services (water and drainage), ecological and environmental protection, and food safety.
+The food safety section is equivalent to the U.S. Food and Drug Administration (FDA).

+• Directorate General of Pharmaceutical Products and Drugs (DIGEMID): Registers, modifies, discontinues and cancels the sanitary registration of sweeteners, diet products, and health products.

-1.9.
-Ministry of Production (PRODUCE) - Law 27779 (July, 2002).
+1.10.
+Ministry of Production (PRODUCE) - Law 27779 (July 2002).

-The Ministry of Production is responsible to design, establish, execute and supervise policies applicable to the Fishery, Small and Medium Size Industry (MYPE) and industry subsectors.
-PRODUCE establishes the regulatory framework for the extractive, productive and transformation activities of the fishery and industry subsectors.
+The Ministry of Production drafts, implements and oversees policies applicable to the Fisheries, Small and Medium Size Industries (MYPE), and industry subsectors.
+PRODUCE establishes the regulatory framework for the extractive, productive, and transformation activities of the fishery and industry subsectors.
 The Fish Health Service (SANIPES) and National Quality Control Institute (INACAL) are under PRODUCE's jurisdiction.

-1.10.
+1.11.
 National Fish Health Service (SANIPES) - Law 30063 (July 7, 2013)